Workers' Compensation Insurance

 Each employer’s payroll is a classification, and each classification is multiplied by the insurance company’s filed rate for that classification (rate per $100 payroll) to determine the estimated annual premium.
 This amount may be adjusted to reflect an employer’s specific risk profile, such as experience and schedule rating and any deductible that the employer might have purchased.
 An “expense constant,” which is comparable to an issuance fee, is then added to this premium.

-Employers, agents, and insurance companies may question a classification by submitting a description of work operations to DWC’s Classification and Premium Calculation Division.
+Employers, agents, and insurance companies may question a classification by submitting a description of work operations to DWC’s Classification and Premium Calculation Division at this address:

 Workers’ Compensation Classification and Premium Calculation Division, MC 105-2A